Welcome to my music page!!

 So, you're interested in what kind of music I listen to?
 You've come to the right place!

-Here I will post about music I enjoy :) Generally I like various combinations of prog, metal, video game soundtracks, and weird stuff my friends show me that sticks sometimes.
+Here I will post music I enjoy :) Generally I like various combinations of prog, metal, video game soundtracks, and also stuff my friends show me that sticks sometimes.

 If you have any recommendations for what I should listen to, let me know!
 It doesn't matter what genre it is, and I'll pretty much listen to anything.
 Feel free to use my neocities page as a music dump, if you so choose.
 I won't mind at all :)